Waneek Horn-Miller: Professional career

 In 2008, Horn-Miller served as a broadcaster for CBC Sports at the 2008 Summer Olympics, held in Beijing.

 In October 2011, Horn-Miller teamed up with the Aboriginal Peoples' Television Network to launch a fitness and healthy-eating initiative called Working It Out Together, which follows six Mohawks on their pursuit of better health.

 Horn-Miller has also served as a motivational speaker.
 In 2014, she spoke to 18,000 youth from more than 1,000 schools across North America at WE Day in Toronto, with a message about overcoming obstacles and promoting positive social change in Indigenous communities in Canada.
 She fights against racism since she had received unfair treatment as an indigenous athlete.
 She is trying to help other young indigenous athletes to work hard for what they want to achieve despite the racism they may face.

 As an influential speaker for the younger generation of Mohawks, she tries to motivate and be the role model for the kids to be hard-working and determined to achieve all their goals, just as she did as an indigenous athlete.
 Horn-Miller was herself inspired by Mohawk Olympian Alwyn Morris.
 Following his advice, she worked to share her achievements in hopes of inspiring others to reach for their dreams.

 In November 2014, Horn-Miller was selected as an assistant chef de mission for the Canadian contingent that competed at the 2015 Pan American Games.
 In addition to serving as a mentor for the athletes, this volunteer position was responsible for promoting the Pan Am Games at various events and also communicating with various sporting bodies to ensure their athletes needs are being met.

 In 2015 Horn-Miller was named one of Canada's most influential women in sport by the Canadian Association for Advancement of Women and Sport.

 Horn-Miller also served as an ambassador for Nike's Native American initiative, Nike N7.
 She is currently a brand ambassador for Manitobah Mukluks and director of their Storyboot School.
-She is a 2019 inductee into Canada's Sports Hall of Fame.
+She was awarded the Order of Sport in 2019, marking her induction into Canada's Sports Hall of Fame.

+In 2024 Horn-Miller was selected as a host on CBC's Primetime Panel during the 2024 Summer Olympics in Paris.